andrewsonga/Total-Recon/README.md

 - [x] Inference and Evaluation code for 4 select sequences of our stereo RGBD dataset
 - [ ] Raw data for all sequences of our dataset
 - [ ] Training code for all sequences of our dataset
-- [ ] Data preprocessing code for user-provided dataset
+- [ ] Data preprocessing code for user-provided RGBD videos

 ## Getting Started